 African Padauk is a wood that is hard to come by.
 It is uncommon to see it on the market shelves.

-It is very versatile and would be a great choice for making shelves.
-It comes in a variety of colors for you to choose from.
+However, it is very versatile and would be a great choice for making shelves.
+It comes in a variety of colors for you to choose from, too.

 #9: Douglas Fir

 Douglas Fir is commonly used in shelves for cabinets.
 It is preferred for a dependable, attractive, and affordable piece.

 You get the elegance of hardwood at a cheaper rate per board foot.
 It is considered the top wood choice for indoor shelving.
 Besides, staining douglas fir wood can be easy, so you can choose to enhance its look further.

 Douglas Fir wood is not one of the sturdiest of wood.
 Thus, it is not recommended to put excessive weight and heavy loads on the shelf.
 Furthermore, I’d advise against using Koa wood for bookshelves.
 While it has many great qualities, there are other woods better suited for that specific purpose.

 Pine is not the most durable nor the strongest type of wood.
 However, pine shelves are lightweight and attractive.
 It is a wood type that is recommended for beginners since it is easy to work with and can be stained.

 In addition, it is readily available in most regions of America.
 Pine wood is mostly used in lightweight jobs.
 But due to its softwood quality, it is more prone to breakage when heavy objects are placed on it since it is not strong.

 You can increase its load bearing capacity by providing additional support.